bzerves/MS5GS/README.md

 ```
 # Rapid5GS

-Rapid5GS is a comprehensive installation and configuration tool for Open5GS on Ubuntu 24.04 LTS.
+Rapid5GS is a comprehensive installation and configuration tool for Open5GS on Ubuntu 24.04 LTS or Debian 12.
 It automates the setup of a mobility core network using Open5GS, including all necessary dependencies and configurations.

 ## Prerequisites